May 13, 2025 by Lenny Rudow

 Deck Boat Vs Pontoon Boat: Which is Better?

-Which is better, a deck boat vs pontoon boat?
+Which wins the pontoon vs deck boat debate?
 We take an in-depth look at the difference between the two.

-The main difference between a deck boat and a pontoon boat can be found in one simple technical factor: deck boats have a single rigid hull, while pontoon boats have a deck riding on pontoons that act as the hulls.
-Beyond this, the two boats serve relatively similar functions and niches in the boating world, yet there are numerous details that can make one or the other the best choice for different people.
-Which will be the best choice for you and your family?
-To answer that question, let’s take a deep dive into the deck boat vs pontoon comparison.
+The main difference between a deck boat and a pontoon boat is that deck boats have a single rigid hull, while pontoon boats have a deck riding on two or three pontoons that act as the hulls.
+Beyond this, the two boats serve relatively similar functions and niches in the boating world, and both are among the top picks for the best boat for families.
+Both are also sure to pop up when you’re searching for the most popular lake boats.
+Yet there are numerous details that can make one or the other the better choice for different people.
+Which will be the best choice for you?
+To answer that question, let’s go deep into the deck boat vs pontoon boat comparison.

 Differences Between Deck Boats and Pontoon Boats

-As we mentioned, along with the different hulls there are lots of things that set these types of boats apart.
-One big potential difference is that most deck boats are constructed of fiberglass, while most of the pontoon boats for sale on today’s market are made from aluminum.
-We say potential, however, because there are some exceptions.
-In a number of cases you’ll see aluminum deck boats and on rare occasions you’ll also find a fiberglass pontoon boat—although generally the “pontoons” and the bridge between them consist of one molded part, which arguably could make them power catamarans.
+As mentioned, along with the different hulls there are other things that set these types of boats apart.
+One big difference is that most deck boat hulls are constructed of fiberglass, while most of the pontoon boats for sale on today’s market have two or three tubes (called “logs”) for the hull, which are made from aluminum.
+There are some exceptions, of course.
+In a number of cases you’ll see aluminum deck boats and on rare occasions you’ll also find a fiberglass pontoon boat—although generally the “pontoons” and the bridge between them consist of one molded part, which arguably could redefine them power catamarans.

 If you look at overhead pictures or layout drawings of a deck boat vs a pontoon boat, in some cases it can be tough to tell the difference.
-So beyond construction materials, what else sets these two types of boats apart?
-Let's look through the lens of the pros and cons between deck boats and pontoons.
+So beyond construction, what else makes these two types of boats different?
+Let's look through the lens of deck boat pros and cons and pontoon boat pros and cons.

 • Deck boats tend to handle large waves better, in part because they have more buoyancy in the bow.